-Smart contracts diminish the need to work with third parties and/or intermediaries.
+Smart contracts diminish the need to work with third parties or intermediaries.
 This enables you to forge direct relationships with your clients.

 Smart contracts are completely transparent to all parties involved in the agreement.
 The terms and conditions of the contract are readily available to any of the parties at any given time.

-If either of the parties wants to amend the contract in any way, it has to be decided before everything is finalized.
-Once finalized, it cannot be changed.
+If either of the parties wants to amend the contract, it has to be decided before everything is finalised.
+Once finalised, it cannot be changed.

 Resistance To Failure

 As there is no reliance on any third party or intermediary, no individual has full control of funds or information.
-Due to the nature of decentralization, if any individual leaves the blockchain network, it will continue to operate efficiently without losing any data or integrity.
+Due to decentralisation, if any individual leaves the blockchain network, it will continue operating efficiently without losing data or integrity.

-Since the smart contract is entirely automatic and includes all the requisite information with specific details, there is no opportunity for miscommunication to arise.
+Since the smart contract is entirely automatic and includes all the requisite information with specific details, there is no opportunity for miscommunication.
 All communication transmitted among the network will be incredibly accurate and crystal clear.
 No communication gaps will exist under these circumstances.